 To be considered, you must apply to both the Knight-Hennessy Scholars program as well as for your chosen graduate degree program of study at Stanford University.
 Carefully review the Application Requirements on the Knight-Hennessy Scholars website.

 Knight-Hennessy Scholars will also accept endorsement from a candidate’s undergraduate institution.
 The campus endorsement application process and resources are available in the Knight-Hennessy Fellowships Toolkit article (Handshake login required).
-Candidates who wish to be considered for endorsement must contact Gaylena Merritt, Sr. Assistant Director for Fellowships and Scholarships, as soon as possible to discuss their candidacy.
+Candidates who wish to be considered for endorsement must contact Gaylena Merritt, Associate Director for Fellowships and Experiential Learning, as soon as possible to discuss their candidacy.